vastlygeras/KingOfTheBlock/README.md

 ---

-The frontend application does not currently display the results of a given roll to the player, and requires further integration with wallets other than MetaMask.
+The frontend application currently only exists for demonstrative purposes, and is not fit to be used in production.